dongoGit/super4C/README.md

 <div align="center">
   <h1>Super4C</h1>
 </div>
-This is a cluster-type platform built for the Raspberry Pi CM5.
-This hardware is mini-ITX sized, supports four CM5 channels and expands nearly all of the CM5's interfaces.
-It also integrates an ESP32 module, enabling remote management capabilities for the entire cluster hardware. <br>
+This is a cluster platform designed for the Raspberry Pi Compute Module 5 (CM5).
+Built in the mini-ITX form factor, it supports up to four CM5 modules and expands nearly all available interfaces.
+The platform also incorporates an ESP32 module to provide full remote management capabilities for the entire cluster system. <br>
 <br>

 <div align="center">